XJFlash Module

-XJFlash allows you to automatically generate customised programming solutions for the flash memory devices connected to FPGAs and FPGA SoCs (such as Xilinx Zynq® and Intel Cyclone® V) on your board.
+XJFlash automatically generates customised programming solutions for the flash memory devices connected to FPGAs and FPGA SoCs (such as Xilinx Zynq® and Intel Cyclone® V) on your board.
+The functional capabilities of the FPGA are harnessed to provide the fastest possible programming speeds, without requiring you to do any FPGA development.*

 *A licensed version of the relevant FPGA manufacturer’s tools will be required during the configuration of XJFlash.
 Free versions are sufficient for many devices.